ItThinkIoT/iot-protocol-cpp/README.md

 ID:

-Ramdom number with up to 2^16
+Unsigned random number with up to 2^16 that identifies the request.

 * Type: `uint16_t` as Big Endian format. **REQUIRED**
 * Example: `1822`